agilebits/onepassword-utilities/README.md

 ## Downloading

-You can download these utilities by clicking the Download button:
+You can download these utilities by clicking the "Download ZIP" button in the sidebar:

 ![](http://i.agilebits.com/dt/AgileBits_onepassword-utilities_1975D75A.png)